-- Enter "ITA" in the search box on IRS.gov for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
-You can print the entire interview and the final response. - Enter "Tax Map" or "Tax Trails" in the search box for detailed information by tax topic. - Enter "Pub 17" in the search box to get Pub.
-17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2014 tax changes, and thousands of interactive links to help you find answers to your questions. - Call TeleTax at 1-800-829-4477 for recorded information on a variety of tax topics. - Access tax law information in your electronic filing software. - Go to IRS.gov and click on the Help & Resources tab for more information.
+- Go to IRS.gov/Help or IRS.gov/LetUsHelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ITA for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
+You can print the entire interview and the final response for your records. - Go to IRS.gov/Pub17 to get Pub.
+17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2017 tax changes, and thousands of interactive links to help you find answers to your questions.
+View it online in HTML, as a PDF, or download it to your mobile device as an eBook. - You may also be able to access tax law information in your electronic filing software.